Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 09.47.46 UTC
+- WIB: Sabtu, 9 November 2024 10.27.45 UTC
-- WITA: Sabtu, 9 November 2024 10.47.46 UTC
+- WITA: Sabtu, 9 November 2024 11.27.45 UTC
-- WIT: Sabtu, 9 November 2024 11.47.46 UTC
+- WIT: Sabtu, 9 November 2024 12.27.45 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success